 Scholarships may be available to Junior rowers based on need and funding availability.

 All rowers are required to have a uniform consisting of the following (except for Summer season):

 - A long-sleeved tech shirt AND

 - A BIR unisuit OR a BIR tank top and BIR rowing trou.

 Uniforms are ordered from JL Racing, which has a dedicated BIR Juniors page on their website.
-Uniform orders are taken only at specific times during the year.
+Please note that Uniforms are only available in small windows of opportunity at specific times during the year.

 Information for Rowers and Parents

 BIR highly recommends that all Junior rowers and parents review the following resources prior to beginning a rowing program.

 - 2017-18 Year at a Glance offers an all-inclusive overview of rowing programs for the academic year.